semgrep/semgrep-docs/docs/faq.md

 Help is available for all users, free or otherwise, through the [r2c Community Slack](https://r2c.dev/slack).
 Semgrep Team tier customers receive 8\*5 email/phone/Slack support with committed SLAs.
 See [Support](../support/) for more details.

-#### Can I embed the live editor in my website or blog post?
+#### Can I embed the Playground in my website or blog post?

 Yes!
-You can embed a special version of the editor with an `iframe`.
-The source is `https://semgrep.dev/embed/editor?snippet=<snippet-id>` where the `snippet-id` is either the short identifier generated when you share an editor link (this usually looks like `DzKv`) or the named identifier from a saved rule (this usually looks like `username:rule-name`).
+You can embed a special version of Semgrep Playground with an `iframe`.
+The source is `https://semgrep.dev/embed/editor?snippet=<snippet-id>` where the `snippet-id` is either the short identifier generated when you share a Playground link (this usually looks like `DzKv`) or the named identifier from a saved rule (this usually looks like `username:rule-name`).

 ```html
 <iframe title="Semgrep example no prints" src="https://semgrep.dev/embed/editor?snippet=DzKv" width="100%" height="432" frameborder="0"></iframe>